-Associate Professor Disque; Assistant Professors Dworski, Mitana, Vujica; Instructor Davidoff.
+Associate Professor Disque; Assistant Professors Dworski, Mitana, Vujica; Instructors Davidoff, McAniff, Strmen, Zekan.

 F.L.
-99. FUNDAMENTALS OF COMPARATIVE GRAMMAR-No credit THE STAFF sons studying a foreign language.
+99. FUNDAMENTALS OF COMPARATIVE GRAMMAR-No credit THE STAFF

+A course designed to explain as briefly and as simply as possible the principles of grammar which cause difficulty for English-speaking persons studying a foreign language.
 This course may be required of all students who demonstrate their inadequacy in grammar.
 One hour.

-A course designed to explain as briefly and as simply as possible the principles of grammar which cause difficulty for English-speaking per-